sorenarchibald/qbiz-parser/README.md

    query : SELECT column_list FROM table_list WHERE boolean_list SEMI_COLON
          | SELECT column_list FROM table_list SEMI_COLON
    ```

    In the above, all lower case words are non-terminals; all upper-case words are terminals.
 I define two possible syntax rules for a query -- one with a where-clause and one without.
-Reading from left to right, if the compiler doesn't find a SELECT as the first token, it will throw a syntax error.
-Provided the SQL is well formed, as the compiler processes the table_list, it's on the lookout for either a WHERE or a SEMI_COLON, which will flag the end of the list and begin a new state and a new set of rules or terminate.
-Given your SQL statements and the grammar I've defined, SELECT is a TERMINAL in both statements.
+Reading from left to right, if the compiler doesn't find a *SELECT* as the first token, it will throw a syntax error.
+Provided the SQL is well formed, as the compiler processes the table_list, it's on the lookout for either a *WHERE* or a *SEMI_COLON*, which will flag the end of the list and begin a new state and a new set of rules or terminate.
+Given your SQL statements and the grammar I've defined, *SELECT* is a *TERMINAL* in both statements.

 2. With each grammar rule, there is an action associated with it.
 The equation, or a more complicated series of statements, describe how to process the series of tokens.
 The p[0] is the result; the other p-values are positional indices.
 Imagine the series of tokens as a list.
 Grammar rules are going to delete some number of elements and replace them with a new element -- know as a reduce operation (action).
 Using the second SQL statement, my list (in python) would look like:
    ```